maldini-3/ERP-Chatbot/README.md

 3️⃣ Prepare the Data

-Ensure you have the cleaned ERP metadata and FAISS index ready:
+Ensure you have the cleaned metadata and FAISS index ready:

-erp_metadata.json → Contains preprocessed ERP knowledge.
+metadata.json → Contains preprocessed knowledge.

-erp_data_faiss.index → FAISS index for fast retrieval.
+data_faiss.index → FAISS index for fast retrieval.

 4️⃣ Run the Chatbot